 SAFETY OF THE DOGS is my first priority.
 For this reason, we work "on the flat" meaning we don't put the dogs on obstacles until they've had this foundation (and in the case of young dogs, until they also are physically mature enough to safely negotiate them).
 We work on obstacle approximations such as boards on the floor, boards that wobble a bit, etc. We will be playing lots of fun games with the dogs to teach them that working/playing with you is fun and rewarding.
 We will also teach your dog jumping basics (bars on the ground for puppies) and tunnels which most dogs love.
 Dogs less than one year of age should NEVER jump full height (older for giant breeds).
 In fact, until growth plates close, they shouldn't jump anything higher than their hock.
 Puppies should also not be taught to weave until growth plates are closed.

-I teach all my privates and classes on the assumption that everyone will compete.
+All my privates and classes on the assumption that everyone will compete.
+Whether you do or not, doesn't matter!
 There are two reasons for this.
 First, the rules for obstacles are for the safety of the dogs and, as stated earlier, I make sure dogs are physically and mentally ready to safely negotiate them.
 Secondly, many of us who compete in agility had no intention of competing when we first started but ended up there!
 Either way, it's lots of fun for you and for your dogs and will help you develop a relationship with your dog unlike any other.

 Sound good?
 Email me with any questions.